ArshaShiri/DevOpsBootcampTerraformDeployToEC2UsingModules/README.md

 # Deploy to EC2 Using Modules Demo
+This is the modularized version of [DevOpsBootcampTerraformDeployToEC2](https://github.com/ArshaShiri/DevOpsBootcampTerraformDeployToEC2) repository.
 ## Modularize subnet
 After moving related resources to subnet subfolder under their associated file, we have to make sure to call `terraform init`.
 We basically need to do so whenever modules change.